TWIST-Lab/Jamming-DTwin2025/README.md

 Once you have successfully installed all the necessary dependencies, proceed to run the python files.
 ### Instructions

-- Run the .py files
+- Run the .ipynb files for Dallas and Houston experiments.

 ## Cite